Bridge to let mortgages

 So if you’re looking to buy, improve, and hold a rental property, a bridging loan can offer the speed and flexibility you need, especially when paired with a clear exit strategy.

-The cost of a bridging loan typically starts from around 0.55% per month, although rates can vary depending on the lender, loan size, property type, borrower experience, and the strength of your exit strategy.
+GET IN TOUCHThe cost of a bridging loan typically starts from around 0.55% per month, although rates can vary depending on the lender, loan size, property type, borrower experience, and the strength of your exit strategy.

-In addition to the monthly interest, most lenders charge a product fee—also known as an arrangement or facility fee—which is usually around 2% of the loan amount.
+In addition to the monthly interest, most lenders charge a product fee, also known as an arrangement or facility fee, which is usually around 2% of the loan amount.
 This fee can often be added to the loan and is typically paid on redemption (when the loan is repaid), rather than upfront.

 Why the Product Fee Matters: